310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

 {% bubble Chiaki v2 %}
 I was recording for a radio talk about tokusatsu shows.
 They invite people who worked on shows to chat about it.

-Today's guest was the explosion-effects director, they're extremely vital to a tokusatsu show!
-We talked for so long, that we didn't even realize we were almost running out of time…!
+Today's guest was the explosion-effects director, an extremely vital role in a tokusatsu show!
+We talked for so long, that I didn't even realize we were almost running out of time…!

 Of course, we managed to make it in time in the end, but it's really hard to hold myself back whenever it's a topic I enjoy! ♪
 {% endbubble %}